 FAQ

 Q: Will deleting and recreating the Project preserve files?
 A: No. Files are bound to the Project.
-Download first, then recreate.
+Download them first, then recreate.

-Q: Can I version-control my Instructions?
+Q: Can I version-control my instructions?

 Related reading